hapax/hapax.github.io/assets/simple-qm.md

 To get probabilities, we just square coordinates on the unit circle.

+SUPERPOSITION?

+### 2.4.
+The uncertainty principle<a id="sec-2-4" name="sec-2-4"></a>

 Let's recap.
-To explain why you can see through polarised sunglasses, we have to postulate polarisers make a *fundamentally random decision* about what to do with it.
+To explain why you can see through polarised sunglasses, we have to assume that polarisers make a *fundamentally random decision* about what to do with an incoming photon.
 The universe, even at a microscopic level, is probabilistic.
 Maybe this seems natural to you, but this was shocking for physicists in the early 20th century, used to thinking of the world in classical terms.